Hattic language: Corpus

 No document has been found in which native Hattic-speakers wrote their own language.
 Scholars must rely on indirect sources or mentions by their neighbours and successors, the Hittites.
 Some Hattic words can be found in religious tablets of Hittite priests that date from the 14th and the 13th centuries BC.
 The passages contained, between the lines of the text signs, the explanation "the priest is now speaking in Hattic".

 Roots of Hattic words can also be found in the names of mountains, rivers, cities and gods.
 Other Hattic words can be found in some mythological texts.

 All published Hattic documents are catalogued in the Catalogue des textes hittites (CTH).
 Documents from Hattusa span CTH 725–745.
 Of these CTH 728, 729, 731, 733, and 736 are Hattic/Hittite bilinguals.
 CTH 737 is a Hattic incantation for the festival at Nerik.
 One key, if fragmentary, bilingual is the story of "The Moon God Who Fell from the Sky".
 (There are additional Hattic texts in Sapinuwa, which had not been published as of 2004.)

 Grammar

 Hattic has been claimed to form conventional plurals with a le- prefix: "children" = le-pinu; however, most specialists today consider it to be a possessive pronominal clitic, meaning "his" or "their".
 It formed a collective plural by attaching the prefix fa-: fa-shaf "gods".

 Case

-The genitive case was declined with the suffix -(u)n (fur "land" but furun "of the land").
+The genitive case was declined with the suffix -(u)n (fur "land" but furun "the land's").
 Some linguists like Polomé and Winter have claimed that the accusative case was marked with es- and give the example of ess-alep "word", but that has been identified by others as a pronominal clitic, meaning "their".